Michelle V. Porche

 Studies academic achievement for young children and adolescents, examining implications and factors related to gender, race/ethnicity, mental health and other social-emotional influences

-Michelle V. Porche, Ed.D., is an associate director at the Wellesley Centers for Women (WCW) and senior research scientist studying academic achievement for young children and adolescents.
-In her investigations of achievement, the role of gender and socio-emotional factors, including childhood adversity, play a major part in her work.
+Michelle V. Porche, Ed.D., was a senior research scientist and former associate director of the Wellesley Centers for Women, studying academic achievement for young children and adolescents.
+In her investigations of achievement, the role of gender and social-emotional factors, including childhood adversity, play a major part in her work.
 Her primary goal is to integrate research and practice in ways that contribute to programs and interventions that foster academic achievement for children from low-income families.

 Porche obtained her B.A. from the University of California, Los Angeles in 1984 and her Ed.D. in Human Development and Psychology from Harvard University Graduate School of Education 1999.

 Porche’s recent work includes a research project funded by the U.S. Department of Health and Human Services Bureau of Maternal and Child Health that examined factors putting youth at risk for obesity and poor academic performance.
 Additional research has focused on the impact of trauma for refugee youth transitioning to life in the U.S.

 Porche was the associate director of the Gender and Sexuality Project during its tenure at WCW.
 As primary methodologist on the longitudinal studies for that project, she helped develop several gender ideology scales: the Adolescent Femininity Ideology Scale (Tolman & Porche, 2000) and the Adolescent Relationship Masculinity Ideology Scale (Chu, Porche, & Tolman, 2005).